merclangrat/merclangrat.github.io/README.md

 **Language Note:**

-Please contact me in Russian, English, or Ukrainian.
+Please contact me in **Russian**, **English**, or **Ukrainian**.

-I do not speak German (and do not plan to).
-I can read messages in German using translation tools and reply in English, but it is better not to do so — it makes me nervous and uncomfortable, which prevents proper communication.
+**I do not speak German — and I’m not going to.**
+Sure, I can read German messages with the help of translation tools and reply in English, but please don’t do that.
+It just makes me nervous and uncomfortable, and honestly, it kills good communication before it even starts.
+So, if you want to talk to me, write in English, please.